apache/apisix/README.md

 sudo yum install -y https://github.com/iresty/apisix/releases/download/v0.3/apisix-0.3-1.el7.noarch.rpm
 ```

 You can try APISIX with the [**Quickstart**](#quickstart) now.

 ### Install from Luarocks

 #### Dependencies

+Apisix is based on [openresty](http://openresty.org/), the configures data storage and distribution via [etcd](https://github.com/etcd-io/etcd).

-We recommend that you use luarocks to install APISIX, and for different operating systems have different dependencies, details are here: [Install Dependencies](https://github.com/iresty/apisix/wiki/Install-Dependencies)
+We recommend that you use luarocks to install APISIX, and for different operating systems have different dependencies, see more: [Install Dependencies](https://github.com/iresty/apisix/wiki/Install-Dependencies)

 #### Install apisix